| |

 the early

 19th century.
-The Dickens World take
+The Dickens World experience takes

 about 4 hours to "dwell" and visitors also can